Chanyuan Treaty: Significance of the treaty

 The signing of the Chanyuan Treaty was the first time that the Liao forced the Song, who considered themselves the natural heirs to the Central Kingdom (Zhong Yuan), to recognize them as peers.
 This relationship lasted until 1125, when the Song broke the treaty by inviting the Jurchens (later known as Manchus) to attack the Liao.
 The Jurchen attack in fact brought an end to both the Liao and the Northern Song relationship.

 This treaty immediately reduced the strain on Liao finances.
 Politically speaking, these annual payments were used to facilitate the construction of Liao's central capital.
 Peace with the Song allowed the Liao to focus more on their internal affairs and its relations with other people.
 So, this capital ultimately allowed the Liao to establish an international trade network.
 Without these annual payments from the Song it would have been highly unlikely that the Liao would have been able to create such a trading network and become the international force that they did.
 Economically, these payments secured the Liao a steady source of income and even helped facilitate trade with its neighbors because it now had more resources to produce goods in which they specialized in.
 More importantly, this treaty led to the growth of international trade along the Liao-Song border.

 This treaty allowed the Song to secure disputed territory in exchange for a very minimal yearly payment.
 In addition now that the war was over the Song were able to focus on other matters.
 For one, they were able to advance their foreign diplomacy.
 On a different note, the Song were able to stop their military spending which was putting a serious strain on their economy.
 In the grand scheme of things, the yearly payments were a far less burden than the Song's military spending against the Liao.

+The treaty also was an official admission by the Song of the loss of the Sixteen Prefectures.

+The treaty is generally viewed positively for ending large-scale military conflict between the two dynasties and facilitating peaceful relations for decades afterwards.
+This peace lasted until the Alliance Conducted at Sea, through which the Song and the Jurchen Jin agreed to jointly invade the Khitan Liao.